ZisisFl/content-based-image-search/assets/app_desc.md

 This is a simple project that implements a content-based image retrieval engine using PostgreSQL as storage backend and Python for the application logic.
 PostgreSQL database contains a sample of images metadata extracted from cat and dogs images of [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset.
+The features of images are extracted using [VGG16](https://www.tensorflow.org/api_docs/python/tf/keras/applications/vgg16/VGG16) pretrained network.

 With this application you can upload your own image and search for similar images contained in the PostgreSQL database.
 To do so you have to provide number K of nearest neighbor images to retrieve and the distance metric to use for the ranking.